WORLD RHINO DAY

 Losing these gentle giants would break many hearts and deeply impact on what makes our wildlife so special.

 Many organisations, game reserves, charities and individuals have been working around the clock for years to ensure the protection of our rhinos.
-However, World Rhino Day is a culmination of all these efforts into one day, where the world stands together and recognizes everything that has been done, is being done and needs to be done to save these wonderful animals from extinction.
+However, this day is a culmination of all these efforts into one day, where the world stands together and recognizes everything that has been done, is being done and needs to be done to save these wonderful animals from extinction.

 Here is everything you need to know about World Rhino Day.